Joyce Heuring

+She was born Nov.
+7, 1935 in Flushing, Ohio, the daughter of the late Edwin H. and Charlotte (Marlin) Stephens.

 Joyce was a secretary and graduated from Bellevue High School in 1953.
 She was a member of St. John’s Lutheran Church, 60 yr. member of the Eastern Star, and Eagles Aerie 490 auxiliary.
 She enjoyed playing the piano, birdwatching, painting, and reading.
-She loved spending her winters in Zephyrhills, FL for 21 years.
+She loved spending her winters in Zephyrhills, Fla. for 21 years.

 She is survived by her husband, Charles Heuring whom she married Sep.
 11, 1955 at St. John’s Lutheran Church, Bellevue, sons; Michael (Tonya) Heuring of Bellevue, Neil (Stephanie) Heuring of Bellevue, grandchildren; Hayley, Jared, Allison, Alex; Gabrielle, Dax, Magdalynn and Jocelynn.